Glasgow Drum Lessons

 Are you working on a specific piece and can’t figure out how to nail a certain section?

 Then welcome to Glasgow Drum Lessons by Thomas Sutherland.

 Hi, I’m Thomas!
-I am a professional drummer based in Glasgow and offer drum lessons for students at all levels in my city centre drum studio and ( hopefully starting soon) online.
+I am a professional drummer based in Glasgow and offer drum lessons for students at all levels in my city centre drum studio.

 I believe in daily focussed and productive practice and will show you how your playing will benefit from it.
 Together we will hone your creativity and find solutions to take your playing to the next level!